 The manufacturing planning process begins well in advance of actual fabrication or assembly.
-Generally, the Company manufactures its transit buses and motor coaches, from frame welding to final assembly, in approximately five weeks.

 The New Flyer Winnipeg production facility operates one production line with a number of off-line component and small parts assembly stations and a pre-production fabricating group that creates materials for assembly on the production line.
 In Winnipeg, a transit bus goes through the structure weld, shell assembly and painting phases of production.
 The partially completed shell is then shipped to New Flyer's Crookston facility for final assembly.